OverlayPlugin/cactbot/docs/LogGuide.md

 It can expand up to 30 status effects.
 Beginning with the field called `data3`, each status effect takes three fields.

-The first data field for each Trio is some unknown data plus the effect ID in the latter 2 bytes. i.e. `field & 0xffff` will get you the effect ID.
+The first data field for each trio is the stack count/value in the first two bytes, and the effect ID in the latter 2 bytes. i.e. `field & 0xffff` will get you the effect ID, and `(field & 0xffff0000) >> 16` will get you the stack/value.

 The second is the remaining duration as a 32-bit float.
 The value may be negative, in which case it should be flipped to positive.